 - 6. A dwelling unit in a multi-family dwelling or rowhouse dwelling may be used as a short-term rental, subject to the following standards: - a.
-Properties used as short-term rentals in the R-1A, R-1, R-2, and R-3 zoning districts must be owner-occupied. - b.
-The owner must supply all of the following within the dwelling unit: - Visible printed materials with diagrams of all points of egress, written in both English and Spanish.
+Properties used as short-term rentals in the R-1A, R-1, R-3, and R-4 zoning districts must be owner-occupied. - b.
+The owner must supply all of the following within the dwelling unit: - Visible printed materials with diagrams of all points of egress, written in both English and Spanish. - ii.

-- ii.
 Clearly marked visible fire extinguisher(s). - c.
 Dwelling units used as short-term rentals shall require a temporary use permit, the term of which shall be one year.
 Short-term rental of portions of dwelling units, where the owner is present and living in the dwelling unit during the entire term of the rental, are not subject to this provision. - 7.
 Adaptive Reuse for the conversion of any commercial or industrial building, including offices, schools, religious facilities, medical buildings, and malls into residential units or mixed-use developments shall be permitted subject to the following standards: - a.
 There are no prohibitions preventing the conversion to residential use by environmental land use restrictions recorded on the property by the State of Rhode Island Department of Environmental Management or the United States Environmental Protection Agency. - b.
 The conversion shall include the development of at least 50% of the existing gross floor area into residential units. - c.
 Non-residential uses may be provided if they are permitted by right or special use in the zoning district pursuant to Table 12-1. - d.
-The residential density permitted in the converted structure shall be the maximum allowed that otherwise meets all standards of minimum housing.
+The residential density permitted in the converted structure shall be the maximum allowed that otherwise meets all standards of minimum housing. - At least 500 sf of lot area per dwelling unit are required for multifamily dwellings in the RP and R-4 districts.